 RUNNING TOILET PLUMBER REPAIR

-HAWAII RUNNING TOILET PLUMBER SERVICE
+HONOLULU RUNNING TOILET PLUMBER SERVICE ON OAHU

 1. The first thing you need to do is to shut off the water flow in the toilet.
 The valve is usually located under the toilet tank.